 If you've been following my blog for a while now, you may have already read my other key posts on plant-based iron and protein.
 These two nutrients, along with calcium (and B12), are some of the most commonly questioned in terms of whether you can get enough of them on a plant-based diet.
 So here's a nice little summary for you today on (a) why you need calcium, (b) how much you need, (c) what can inhibit and enhance absorption, and (d) (most importantly), where oh where you can get it.

-Now unlike what we're commonly marketed to, cow's milk and yoghurt are NOT the best sources of calcium.
+Now, unlike what's commonly marketed, cow's milk and yoghurt are NOT the best sources of calcium.
 In fact, a significant and growing body of research actually shows that an excess intake of dairy products as well as animal protein in general, actually leads to calcium excretion from the body, as opposed to absorption.
 Plant foods are therefore a much safer, as well as considerably kinder and more sustainable way to get your daily calcium fix.

 To make it nice and easy for you, I've scoured the nutritional databases and research to whittle down the top 75 sources of this lovely nutrient, in an easy to read table below.
 Have a friend or family member who's worried about their calcium intake?
 Osteoporosis, menopause, or kids?
 Forward this email to them!
 I'd love to expand both their and your horizons, into the infinitely delicious and wonderful world of plant-based calcium containing foods.